 General program classes are designed for you to drop-in to any class.
 While they are arranged around a topic, each class is self-contained.
 You can attend the whole course or simply drop in whenever you can.

 These classes are an opportunity to learn about Buddhist teachings, meditation and practice.
 The range of topics includes Buddhist view, understanding the mind, improving relationships, letting go of anger, understanding karma, and more.

-On Sunday mornings, we offer Advice for daily Life.
-This is a simple service that includes a guided relaxation meditation , a brief teaching and a short guided meditation.
+On Sunday mornings, we offer Advice for daily Life from 11 am to 12:15 pm.
+This class includes a guided relaxation meditation, a teaching and a second meditation if time permits.

 Q: I’ve never been to a Buddhist center before.
 What should I expect?

 Classes at the center are very accessible.
 Teachings and prayers are all in English.
 You do not need to bring any mats or wear any special clothing.
 Comfortable chairs are used for seating.